EXPLAINER: What the WHO coronavirus experts learned in Wuhan

 THE MARKET

-That finding could put renewed focus on the market.
-Chinese health officials have downplayed the market’s role, noting that only surfaces at the market tested positive for the virus, not any of the animal products.
-A Chinese official said Tuesday that it appears there were cases elsewhere in Wuhan around the same time as the market cluster, so it remains possible the transfer of the virus from animals to humans happened elsewhere.
+The virus could also have been introduced to the market by an infected person.
+Chinese health officials note that only surfaces at the market tested positive for the virus, not any of the animal products.
+A Chinese official said Tuesday there appeared to be cases elsewhere in Wuhan around the same time as the market cluster, so the transfer of the virus from animals to humans could have happened elsewhere.

 THE LAB

-The conclusion of the Chinese and international experts was that it is extremely unlikely the virus leaked from the Wuhan Institute of Virology, a lab with an extensive collection of virus samples.
-Former U.S. President Donald Trump and officials in his administration were among those who floated that possibility — prompting angry denials from China.
+The Chinese and the international experts concluded it is extremely unlikely the virus leaked from the Wuhan Institute of Virology, a lab with an extensive collection of virus samples.
+Former President Donald Trump and officials in his administration were among those who floated that possibility — prompting angry denials from China.
 And most experts have long been skeptical of it.

 In making its determination, the team said that such leaks are extremely rare and there’s no evidence the virus existed in that lab or any lab anywhere in the world when the pandemic began.
 It also reviewed safety protocols at the institute, leading the team to conclude “it was very unlikely that anything could escape from such a place,” WHO team leader Peter Ben Embarek said.